fdarthen/taXaminer/README.md

 output_path: "path/to/output_directory/" # directory to save results in
 taxon_id: "<NCBI taxon ID>" # NCBI Taxon ID of query species
 ```
 2. To include coverage information, add the path to a sorted bam file (this is optional).
+Otherwise, omit this parameter from the configuration file.
 ```
 bam_path_1: "path/to/mapping.bam" # path to BAM file; omit to use default location in output directory
 ```